paul-lysak/paul_lysak_blog/content/posts/2017-07-11-rest-considerations.md

 therefore can't provide good availability guarantees.
 Availability needs are better met by explictly using messaging brokers.
 Re-trying in practice usually still needs domain knowlege and HTTP method properties don't help too much with it.
 - “Natural”, “Human-understandable” or “Easy to remember” structure of the API - you still largely need documentation to know what body to send and what body to expect, and by nicely designing message structure you still can make it understandable enough in order to debug with CLI tools like curl
-- bookmarking/history - I’m yet to see the case where someone wants to bookmark an API call.
+- Bookmarking/history - I’m yet to see the case where someone wants to bookmark an API call.
 And if you’d like to repeat manually some call that your browser has made then Chrome toolbox can generate curl command for you

-Conclusions: TODO
+Conclusions:

+- It's useful to distinguish GET and everything else, GET is really specific and handling it separately helps a lot.
+Distinguishing PUT and DELETE is more of theoretical importance and matter of taste.
+- HTTP codes are helpful for common logic of error handling.
+- Purely noun-based URLs look like a cargo cult, they don't offer any advantage in general case, need to think about each situation individually if they fit here or not.
+- Well-structured URLs make embedding and debugging easier, however alternative solutions are also possible (such as wrapping message to underlying system into some context-providing message).

+After comparing all these pro and contra if I started a project from scratch with open-minded colleagues I would choose ["REST without PUT"](https://www.thoughtworks.com/radar/techniques/rest-without-put) approach I've mentioned before - it uses the good parts of established REST practices (separating GET requests, using HTTP response codes and headers, addressing entities via URLs) while abandoning more contradictory parts (PUT and DELETE, strictly noun-based URLs).
+This approach, however, misses transport-independent communication of
+["JSON-Pure"](https://mmikowski.github.io/json-pure/) approach as the identifier or the entity isn't included in the message.
+However, "JSON-Pure" comes at its own cost and should be used only where transport-independence really matters.